Club Puebla: 1945 Copa México

-In 1944 Puebla finished runner-up in the league championship and many thought they had been better than the actual champions España.
-With a good league tournament played they also played the 1944 Copa México in which they showed why they finished second in the league by crowning themselves champions that year.
+In 1944, Puebla finished runner-up in the league championship and many thought they had been much better than the actual champions España.
+With a very good league tournament played, they also played the 1944 Copa México in which they showed why they finished second in the league by crowning themselves champions that year.
 The tournament started when Puebla faced Orizaba beating them 6–0 in both games.
 Arturo Chávez scored 5 goals in both games and ended as the tournaments lead scorer with 15 goals.
 In the quarter-finals stage, Puebla faced Atlas, a club that did not put up much of a fight and ended up losing 4–0.
 Arturo Chávez scored the 4 goals in that series.
 At semi-finals Puebla faced one of the best clubs in that tournament, Deportivo Oro.
 However, Puebla was playing better and defeated Oro 3–1 to advance to their first final ever.

-At the final game on 25 June 1945, Puebla faced one of the most important clubs in Mexico América.
+At the final game on June 25, 1945, Puebla faced one of the most important clubs in Mexico América.
 Puebla came out in the first minute with the intention of winning the cup.
 They found themselves up 3–0 in the 26th minute, with 2 goals by Eladio Vaschetto and one from Arturo Chávez.
 América scored its first goal at the 43rd minute courtesy of Vial.
 The first half ended 3–1.

 In the second half, América came out to prove their status as an important club and went on the offense.
 With América looking for goals, Puebla found open spaces but they could not take advantage.
-In the 61st minute Manolo Alarcón scored a goal for America, and 3 minutes later Nicoluau scored another goal, and at the 69th minute Scarone scored yet another, reducing the deficit to a single goal.
-It seemed that América could achieve a historic comeback.
-But Puebla was a team with a lot of character and knew how to respond to América's 3 goals.
+In the 61st minute Manolo Alarcón scored a goal for América, and 3 minutes later Nicoluau scored another goal, and at the 69th minute Scarone scored yet another, reducing the deficit to a single goal.
+It seemed that América could achieve a historic comeback, but Puebla was a team with a lot of character and knew how to respond to América's 3 goals.
 In the 71 minute the legendary forward Miguel López scored for Puebla, giving them a comfortable 5–3 lead.
 Two minutes later Vial scored América's 4th goal bringing back the deficit to one goal.
 The last goal in the memorable final came in the 78 minute when Lupe Velázquez scored Puebla's 6th goal, which closed that spectacular game.